linode/docs/docs/guides/tools-reference/tools/chroot-for-testing/index.md

 ### Create a Test Environment

-To create a `chroot` environment for testing, this guide has you install a minimal Debian or Ubuntu in the `chroot` directory.
+To create a `chroot` environment for testing, this guide has you install a minimal Debian or Ubuntu distribution in the `chroot` directory.
 Doing so gives you a full operating system in your `chroot` environment, where you can install programs and run processes in an isolated space.

 1. Create a directory for your `chroot` environment.
-In this guide, a `chroot-jail` subdirectory of the current user's home directory is used for this purpose.
+In this guide, a `chroot-jail` directory is created in the user's home directory.

         mkdir ~/chroot-jail

 1. At this point, you need to install the system files to be used in the `chroot` environment.
-You can do so easily with the `debootstrap` tool, which you can install using the package manager:
+You can do so easily with the `debootstrap` tool, which you can install using your system's package manager:

         sudo apt install debootstrap